shuyangsun/design-patterns/README.md

 In class inheritance, the operation can access parent class object by using `this` or `self`, in delegation, this is achieved by the receiving object passing itself to the delegation as a reference.

-In delegation pattern, the object which owns the delgation object can be thought of as the "subclass" in class inheritance.
+In delegation pattern, the object which owns the delegation object can be thought of as the "subclass" in class inheritance.
 For example, in class inheritance the class `Dog` would be a subclass of `Animal`; in delegation the class `Dog` would *have* an `Animal`.

 Common design patterns that use delegation are: State, Strategy, Visitor, Mediator, Chain of Responsibility, Bridge.